Battle of the Bands & Vans will be fun for all ages

-SHOW LOW — Load up the kids and bring your appetite to The 3rd Annual Battle of the Bands & Vans to be held from 1 until 9 p.m during Labor Day weekend on Saturday, September 4, at Frontier Park in Show Low.
+SHOW LOW — Load up the kids and bring your appetite to the third annual Battle of the Bands & Vans to be held from 1 until 9 p.m. during Labor Day weekend on Saturday, Sept.
+4 at Frontier Park in Show Low.

-Admission is $5 per person and includes 5 voting tokens.
-Ages 12 and under are free with paid adult.
+Admission is $5 per person and includes five voting tokens.
+Ages 12 and under are free with a paid adult.

-The dual purpose event is presented by Sparklight and will feature a people’s choice music and food competition with winners in both categories.
+The dual-purpose event is presented by Greenhills Patient Center and Sparklight and will feature a people’s choice music and food competition with winners in both categories.
 Winners will be awarded cash prizes ranging from $200 up to $500.

 Each paying person will be provided five tokens to spread throughout the event to their favorite band and/or favorite food.